 Carry a Spot Messenger for emergencies and communication outside of cell service.
 Most importantly, you can use it to call an emergency response team.
 Your friends and family can also track your progress on a map, so they worry just a little bit less.

 Add GEOS Search and Rescue membership to your plan when you purchase the Spot Messenger.
 It covers up to $100,000 in Search and Rescue fees for only $18 per year.

-Cell phone coverage on the Pacific Crest Trail varies according to your service provider and the type of cell phone used.
-According to the USFS, thru-hikers have cell phone coverage roughly 70% of the time.
+Cell phone coverage on the Pacific Crest Trail varies according to your service provider.
+According to the USDA Forest Service, thru-hikers have cell phone coverage roughly 70% of the time.

 Has the information above changed?
 Know something other hikers should know?
 Leave a comment below.